govindrai/phase-0-handbook/guided-pairing-sessions.md

  2. Help students develop greater technical understanding with assistance from Phase 0 Guides
  3. Prepare students for being on-site where pairing will be an integral part of each day's experience

-Phase 0 Guides use this time to see how students engage with one another, how they are progressing in terms of technical knowledge, and to help students develop a deeper understanding of technical material.

 Each GPS challenge is designed to reinforce the learning outcomes covered up to and including the previous week's challenges.
 These sessions are opportunities for you to identify and clarify concepts that were confusing, as well as to get practice pairing.
 Sometimes GPS curriculum will address new concepts.
 In these instances, you are expected to research in the session and practice your researching abilities.

 ## Expectations

 Each student is required to attend six Guided Pairing Sessions (GPS) during Phase 0.
 Each session is only offered during the week it is assigned.

-You may sign up for the upcoming 3 week's sessions by noon the Friday before the unit starts on the [Phase 0 App](https://phase0.devbootcamp.com).
+You may sign up for the upcoming 3 weeks' sessions by noon the Friday before the unit starts on the [Phase 0 App](https://phase0.devbootcamp.com).
 There is one small exception: if you are in Week 1, you will be able to sign up for your first GPS the day after your introductory session.
 We only make one session for each student, so sign up early!

 **If you do not complete the GPS in the week it is assigned, we cannot guarantee you will be able to stay in the cohort you are currently in.
 You will be forced to move to the next cohort and re-submit all assignments to that point.
 Makeup sessions will only given for emergency-situations only.**